"They gave me a key holder": Man receives toy after ordering rice cooker online

 Meanwhile, YEN.com.gh reported that a mobile money vendor had been defrauded after a customer gave him pieces of paper as cash.

-He said when the customer gave him the money he countered and checked it to ensure that it was genuine.
+He said when the customer gave him the money, he counted the bills and checked them to ensure that it was genuine.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!